Gandagorn/mostlyai_flat/README.md

       * **Low Memory Footprint**: By converting data into binned, integer-based representations, the algorithms operate with very low memory overhead.
 The core computations rely on efficient NumPy operations, avoiding the need to hold multiple large DataFrames in memory.
       * **CPU-Friendly Refinement**: While the initial model training benefits from a GPU, the post-processing does not need a GPU.
-      * **Parallelizable**: The core refinement logic—evaluating row swaps can be parallelized for .

   * **Enhanced Privacy Guarantees**: By selecting from a vast, pre-generated pool based on aggregate statistical distributions (up to the trivariate level), the risk of replicated individual records or their sensitive combinations is minimal.
 The final dataset copies the *statistical patterns* of the original data, not the data points themselves, ensuring privacy-safe output.